 For two days (on the 26th and 27th of November 2024), in Madrid the Consejo Superior de Investigaciones Científicas facilities have hosted European experts and researchers from 18 scientific and agricultural organisations to begin the development of the EU-funded project “OH-FINE”.
 This initiative aims to jointly create and share knowledge between European researchers and producers.
 OH-FINE will identify efficient, healthy, organic and viable alternatives for small farm food production.
 All this information will then be disseminated and shared at a wider level.

-This document was produced as part of the #VaccinAction2024 European project by Cittadinanzattiva-Active Citizenship Network, in collaboration with and endorsed by several Civil Society Organizations (CSOs) and Patients’ Advocacy Groups (PAGs) from 16 Member States—united in their commitment to protecting the health rights of European citizens.
+This document was produced as part of the #VaccinAction2024 European project by Cittadinanzattiva-Active Citizenship Network, in collaboration with and endorsed by 35 Civil Society Organizations (CSOs) and Patients’ Advocacy Groups (PAGs) from 16 Member States—united in their commitment to protecting the health rights of European citizens.

 One year after the end of the pandemic, prevention, immunisation and treatment, along with adequate information, remain essential to continue the fight against COVID-19 infections, especially when they threaten the most vulnerable populations.